GarrettS/Singular-Health/README.md

-# Singular-Health
+# Singular Health
 Health Records Management Platform

-Singular Health
+## Thesis:

-Thesis: Patient health belongs to the patient.
+Patient health belongs to the patient.
 Doctors are service providers, not authorities.

-Problem:
+Problems:
 * Health records management is difficult and expensive for providers.

 * The referral process is inconvenient for providers and patients.